|Le Marronnier||Self Catering||Flexible||6||12||5|

 The Cottage has its own little sun trap courtyard outside its back door.

-The swimming pool is open and heated from May to September - (weather dependent)
+The swimming pool is open and heated from May till September - (weather dependent)

 There is plenty of space for parking 3-4 cars.